sarahghp/p5bots/src/client/README.md

 ```

 #### TEMP Methods
-Initial implementation is for sensors that read voltage change for temperature
+Initial implementation is for sensors that read voltage change for temperature.
+Initialization requires both the pin number and the voltage that will be read in: 3.3 or 5.

 ```js
 // initialize the pin with number and voltage